rasa/vmware-tools-patches/README.md

 ## Tested Kernels

-With the patches applied, at least one version of VMware Tools listed (below](#tested-vmware-tools-versions), compile successfully with the following Linux kernels:
+With the patches applied, at least one version of VMware Tools listed [below](#tested-vmware-tools-versions), compile successfully with the following Linux kernels:

 * 3.19.x
 * 3.18.x